Content warning: discussion of sexual assault

 85% of men surveyed didn’t believe that there is an overall sexist culture at our university

-This personal theory is not unfounded, with only 59% of students feeling ‘very confident’ about ‘what constitutes sexual consent’, which decreases to 30% being ‘very confident’ about how to navigate sexual consent after introducing alcohol.
+This personal theory is not unfounded, with only feeling ‘very confident’ about ‘what constitutes sexual consent’, which decreases to 30% being ‘very confident’ about how to navigate sexual consent after introducing alcohol.

 Student halls were the second most prevalent location for instances of sexual harassment and violence to occur